TheArchitectDev/Architect.DomainModeling/README.md

 }
 ```

-`ConfigureDomainModelConventions()` itself does not have any effect other than to invoke its action, which allows the specific mapping kinds to be chosen.
+`ConfigureDomainModelConventions()` itself does not have any effect other than to invoke its lambda, which allows the specific mapping kinds to be chosen.
 The inner calls, such as to `ConfigureIdentityConventions()`, configure the various conventions.
 The `Customize*()` methods make it easy to specify your own conventions, such as for every identity or wrapper value object with a string at its core.
+(This works even for nested ones, since both the direct underlying type and the core type are exposed.)

 Thanks to the provided conventions, no manual boilerplate mappings are needed, like conversions to primitives.
 Property-specific mappings are only needed where they are meaningful, such as the maximum length of a particular string property.